Abstract

 PoC

-In order to get the shell on the Linux host running Postgres RDS, the poc2.sql provided by staaldraad only needs to be slightly modified.
-Especially in RDS context, customers are given a Postgres low privileged account, and the Superuser is ran by the user rdsadmin.
+provided by staaldraad only needs to be slightly modified.
+Especially in RDS context, customers are given a Postgres low privileged account, and the Superuser is ran by the user rdsadmin

-In this example, we created a new RDS running the lowest version possible as this date: 9.6.1.
-Postgres 9.3 has a COPY <table> FROM PROGRAM <cmd> that is very useful to transform the Superuser privilege gained into a shell on the underlying OS.
-Additionally, the low privileged Postgres user we created through RDS console is postgres.
-Our aim is to use CVE-2020-25695 to have the postgres user as Superuser and use this privilege to get a shell.
+that is very useful to transform the Superuser privilege gained into a shell on the underlying OS.
+Additionally, the low privileged Postgres user we created through RDS console is postgres

-The first part is pretty much following poc2.sql.
+The first part is pretty much following poc2.sql

 A new database is setup